-Register for free 30- or 90- minute workshops to learn more about the features of Desire2Learn.
+Register for free 30- or 90- minute workshops to learn more about the features of Brightspace (D2L).
 Gain skills in course design.
 Arrange for an individual or small group consultation.
 Complete the "Teaching Online Program" and earn a certificate of completion.
-Take "Teaching Online: The Next Level" and learn what it's like on the other side of the "desk."
 More.

 Preparing Faculty for Online Teaching